BelarusAlertSep 15, 2020

-Franak Viačorka is a nonresident fellow at the Atlantic Council’s Eurasia Center and journalist from Belarus.
+Franak Viačorka is a nonresident fellow at the Atlantic Council’s Eurasia Center, a journalist from Belarus, and an advisor to Belarusian opposition leader Sviatlana Tsikhanouskaya.
 He previously worked as a research media analyst for the US Agency for Global Media as a contractor focusing on Eurasia’s digital markets.
 His research focused on Russian and Chinese efforts to control the global media space, spread disinformation, and build the sovereign internet infrastructure.
 He has served as a creative director for the Belarus service of Radio Free Europe/Radio Liberty (RFE/RL), vice president for the Digital Communication Network, consultant for Freedom House, and the Broadcasting Board of Governors.

 Viačorka is a frequent speaker and advocate for democracy and personal freedom.
 For his activism and journalism work in Belarus, he was jailed multiple times by the Belarusian government.
 Viačorka’s activism in Belarus has been chronicled by documentary filmmakers and recognized by many international organizations, including the National Endowment for Democracy, Freedom House, and Open Society Foundations.
 He was the first Václav Havel Fellow at RFE/RL under Havel’s personal recommendation.